Photographer describes Russia envoy's killing

 Within minutes of their release, Ozbilici's photographs spread like wildfire through social networks.

-Photographers and journalists the world over praised the AP photographer for his composure in the face of terror.
+Photographers and journalists the world over praised his composure in the face of terror.

 "What bravery AP's @BurhanOzbilici showed to capture those photos.
 Wire staff very often unsung and very often the heroes of this trade," wrote Barry Malone, online editor at Al Jazeera English.